 Nike SB Dunk Low Grateful Dead 'Yellow'

-One of our favorite 2020 collaborations, these limited edition Grateful Dead Dunks are packed with psychedelic details.
+One of our favorite 2020 collaborations, these rare Grateful Dead Dunks are packed with psychedelic details.
 The yellow Dunks’ tongues feature the band’s signature dancing bears, a Bob Thomas illustration from the 1973 album, “History of the Grateful Dead, Volume 1 (Bear’s Choice).”
 Continuing the bear theme, the upper toe, mid panel and collar of the Grateful Dead Dunks are dressed with plush faux fur detailing, and the jagged blue Swoosh mimics the bears’ collars.
 The Nike SB Dunk Low Grateful Dead shoes also sport a 420-friendly stash pocket inside the tongue, embellished with the Dead’s “Steal Your Face” logo.

 Nike SB Dunk High 'Strawberry Cough'